For hot summer days we found light, loose-fitting and stylish clothing for women fifty plus.

 Sticking with that retro vibe, La Cera’s Plus Size Applique Trimmed Tunic in 100% cotton is the perfect topper for jeans, capris or even over a swimsuit.
 The flattering scooped neckline dips down to a three-button closure, letting you reveal or conceal as much cleavage as you prefer.
 The beautiful white-on-white applique creates interest on the front and back bib, ¾ sleeves and hemline. $87.50 at La Cera.

 Leave it to Donna Karen to design a top that blends contemporary chic with nostalgia.
 Her DKNY Linen Frayed Trim Top with a deep V-neck and elbow length sleeves falls loosely to the hip with frayed sleeves and hem.
 In white, black or natural.
-Wear with jeans. $79, Macy’s.
+Wear with jeans.
+On sale $32, Macy’s.

 The Bell Curve